Part I: Framework for handling misconduct

 3.1 Obligation to uphold the Values, Employment Principles and Code

 3.1.1 Australian Public Service (APS) agency heads and APS employees have obligations to act consistently with the APS Code of Conduct (the Code).
-Agency heads and Senior Executive Service employees have an additional duty to uphold and promote the APS Values and APS Employment Principles (s12 and s35(3)(c) of the Public Service Act 1999 (PS Act) and clauses 1.7 and 1.8 of the Australian Public Service Commissioner's Directions 2013 (Directions)).
+Agency heads and Senior Executive Service employees have an additional duty to uphold and promote the APS Values and APS Employment Principles (s12 and s35(3)(c) of the Public Service Act 1999 (PS Act).

 3.1.2 APS employees have a range of other legal obligations arising from administrative law, criminal law, and legislation that directs the administrative functions of the agency for which they work.

 3.1.3 The Public Governance, Performance and Accountability Act 2013 (PGPA Act) is one area where direct links exist between specific legislative obligations and the Code.
 The PGPA Act provides, through the duties of officials, a set of expected behaviours necessary for high standards of governance, performance and accountability.
 See Appendix 4 The Australian Public Service Code of Conduct and the Public Governance, Performance and Accountability Act for further information.